tkragholm/sas7bdat-parser-rs/benchmarks/README.md

 This directory contains helper programs for comparing different `sas7bdat` readers.

+> **Note:** some harnesses depend on vendored reference implementations that are
+> committed as a Git submodule.
+After cloning the repository, run
+> `git submodule update --init --recursive` to populate `benchmarks/lib/c/`
+> (ReadStat) before building the C benchmark.

 ### C# (`SasBenchmarks`)

 The `SasBenchmarks` project wraps the vendored `Sas7Bdat.Core` sources under